20 September 2024

 "It will be very important for a lot of reasons, much bigger than just auditing or providing assurance on sustainability matters, but protecting the earth.
 So this is the value that you provided here," he said.
 "Your ability to do it in the time frame that you did it in sets the bar in a level that maybe you don't want it to be at Tom."

-But once the congratulations and applause died down, and despite the euphoria floating in the room, there was a clear feeling that "now the real work starts" as a technical staff put it to Corporate Disclosures over a cup of coffee.
-The standard needs to be adopted by jurisdiction around the world, and used by assurance providers.
+But once the congratulations and applause died down, and despite the euphoria floating in the room, there was a clear feeling that "now the real work starts", as a technical staff member put it to Corporate Disclosures over a cup of coffee.
+The standard needs to be adopted by jurisdictions around the world, and used by assurance providers.

 And there all eyes turn to the European Union, where the European Commission is due to adopt a sustainability assurance standard by 2026.

-There are little doubt that the Commission will adopt ISSA 5000, just because there isn't any assurance standards setting capabilities in Europe to create standards.
-But the question is will it add and or delete from ISSA 5000 as per the IAASB wording.
+There is little doubt that the Commission will adopt ISSA 5000, just because there isn't any assurance standards setting capabilities in Europe to create standards.
+But the question is, will it add and or delete from ISSA 5000 as per the IAASB wording?

-There are a number of big-ticket items to look for, on the delete side of things the Commission is likely to remove all reference of reasonable assurance in the standard as it looks to adopt a standard for limited assurance.
-In addition all reference to the assurance provider having to determine if the sustainability reporting framework is suitable or not, as in the EU the only option is the ESRS.
+There are a number of big-ticket items to look for.
+On the delete side of things, the Commission is likely to remove any reference of reasonable assurance in the standard, as it looks to adopt a standard for limited assurance.
+In addition all references to obligtation for the assurance provider to determine the suitability of the sustainability reporting framework will likely be removed, as the ESRS is the only option in the EU.

-Furthermore, Corporate Disclosures understands that the Commission is not keen on is the reference to the IESBA code of ethics and the International Standard on Quality Management which are both followed by statutory auditors but not other service providers.
+Furthermore, Corporate Disclosures understands that the Commission is not keen on the reference to the IESBA code of ethics and the International Standard on Quality Management, which are both followed by statutory auditors but not other service providers.

-Then the Commission might want to add some specific items relating to the European reporting framework, and these Corporate Disclosures understand would be related to the Committee of European Auditing Oversight Bodies guidelines, which are due to be published at the end of the month.
+Then the Commission might want to add some specific items relating to the European reporting framework.
+These, Corporate Disclosures understands, would be related to the Committee of European Auditing Oversight Bodies guidelines, which are due to be published at the end of the month.

 Meanwhile, the IAASB will be working in implementation guidance for its newly adopted standard.